d3b4g/leonids/_posts/exchange0-day.md

 - **CVE-2021-27065:** Post-authentication arbitrary file write vulnerability in Exchange.
 - **CVE-2021-26858:** Post-authentication arbitrary file write vulnerability in Exchange.
 Could use this vulnerability to write a file to any path on the server.

-#### Exchange Servers in MV IP space:
+#### Mapping exposed Exchange Servers MV IP space:

 Quick internet-wide scan of MV IP space shows few exchange servers exposed to the internet in the Maldives.
-Scan resulted in around 20 unique IPv4 addresses.
+Threat actors are performing mass-scans for the internet in search of vulnerable exchange servers.
 The number of exposed exchange servers in MV is very low compared to other parts of the world.
-Threat actors are performing mass-scans for the internet in search of vulnerable exchange servers.

 ![source-01](/img/enu16111111.PNG){: .align-left}

-Majority of the systems are coming from dhiraagu IP ranges
+Scan resulted in around 20 unique IPv4 addresses.

 ![source-01](/img/screenshot167.PNG){: .align-left}

+Majority of the systems are coming from AS7642 IP ranges

 ##### Vulnerability detected by domain